Lucy graduated from the European Schoolof Osteopathy in 1999. After graduating she worked in Cambridge and Bury St Edmunds.

 Stephen Bolger MA BSc (Hons) Ost

-Stephen after 21 successful years at WSQO, he retired Nov 2020.
+Stephen, after 21 successful years at WSQO, retired at the end of November 2020.

 Anna graduated from the European School of Osteopathy in 2000 then worked in New Zealand for eighteen months.